Casuariclystis

 Casuariclystis is a genus of moths in the family Geometridae.
 It contains only one species, Casuariclystis latifascia, which is widespread.
 The range includes Borneo, the Andamans, Fiji, Rotuma Island, Vanuatu, New Caledonia, Hong Kong, the Ogasawara Islands, Kenya, Mauritius, Aldabra, and the Seychelles.
-The habitat consists of coastal areas, dry heath forests, limestone forests, oceanic islands, and dry secondary forests.

-Adults are purplish dark brown, with a series of regular sinuous fasciae on both wings.
+In Borneo, it has been collected in montane forest, low elevation dipterocarp forest, and in dry lowland heath forest.

-The larvae feed on Casuarina species.
+The larvae feed on Casuarina species, including Casuarina equisetifolia.